top of page

 • Lower lifecycle carbon intensity

-Crucially, these gains do not depend on upside in commodity prices, they come from engineering discipline.
+Crucially, these gains do not depend on upside in commodity prices; they come from engineering discipline.

 Conclusion: The Future Belongs to Technically Efficient Operators